rafael-carvalho-dev/PyAutoGUI-AutoLoginBot/README.md

 PASSCODE_FIELD_IMG = 'path/to/passcode_field.png'
 ENTER_BUTTON_IMG = 'path/to/enter_button.png'
 ```
+Warning: Field and button adjustments may be necessary.

 ## Logging
 The script includes logging functionality to track its operations.
 Logs are displayed in the console, providing information about the script's progress and any errors encountered.